h1meji/fusion-plus/README.md

 - **Utility**
   - **Arraylist**: Displays a list of the user's active modules
   - **Client Brand Changer**: Changes the player's client Brand
-  - **Block Reach**: Increases the player's reach distance for blocks
   - **Weapon**: A feature that lets you select the items you consider weapons (suggested by @/zladen.)

 ### Hidden Modules